 Recently, Apple exemplified consumer-based consent with user prompts for app data tracking, allowing consumers to choose which apps they’re willing to share their information with.
-This is a bold privacy move for a company of its size, and given the number of third-party companies that operate within its ecosystem.
-Yet, Apple has been lauded by ever-savvy consumers and digital privacy experts for leading the way for consumer consent models across industries.
+This is a bold privacy consent move for a company of its size, and given the number of third-party companies that operate within its ecosystem.
+Yet, Apple has been lauded by ever-savvy consumers and digital privacy protection experts for leading the way for consumer consent models across industries.

 If a company like Apple can do it, why not all of us?

 Robust consent means rigorous data transparency, which results in dedication to and trust for your brand.
 In fact, 80% of consumers say they’d switch to an alternative if a company loses their trust.
 In spite of that, we haven’t done nearly enough to ensure that consumers have ownership over their digital information, understand how it’s being used, or ensure there is informed consent when collecting it.

 Also, consumers who are new to your company often have little understanding of who you are and have little reason to trust you.
 But by creating transparent data privacy terms and asking for consent every step of the way – while highlighting how the data will be used and how to revoke access – companies immediately demonstrate their trustworthiness.
 For example, a Toronto-based company called Moves switched from a consumer onboarding API that asked users to share personal bank account information in their initial profile setup to one that connected less personal sources like payroll data.
 That change alone garnered a threefold increase in conversion rates.

 Governments worldwide are taking note of repetitive privacy breaches and unprotected data aggregation, and they’re also asking the question, “Who owns your data?”
 (Hint: it’s you).